-The Fund did not hold any investments in Equity Trustees Limited or its related parties during the period.
+The Fund did not hold any investments in Equity Trustees Limited or its related parties during the year (2022: nil).

-16. EVENTS OCCURRING AFTER THE REPORTING PERIOD
+15. EVENTS OCCURRING AFTER THE REPORTING PERIOD

-No significant events have occurred since the end of the period which would impact on the financial position of the Fund as disclosed in the statement of financial position as at 30 June 2023 or on the results and cash flows of the Fund for the period ended on that date.
+No significant events have occurred since the end of the year which would impact on the financial position of the Fund as disclosed in the statement of financial position as at 30 June 2023 or on the results and cash flows of the Fund for the year ended on that date.

-17. CONTINGENT ASSETS AND LIABILITIES AND COMMITMENTS
+16. CONTINGENT ASSETS AND LIABILITIES AND COMMITMENTS

-There were no outstanding contingent assets, liabilities or commitments as at 30 June 2023.
+There were no outstanding contingent assets, liabilities or commitments as at 30 June 2023 and 30 June 2022.